alien4cloud/csar-public-library/org/ystia/beats/README.rst

 Beat components are data shippers for sending different types of data to Logstash, or to Elasticsearch.
 These data can then be visualized in Kibana.

-Currently in YSTIA, the following Beats are available:
+Currently in Ystia, the following Beats are available:

 - **FileBeat** ships file contents (typically log files)
 - **MetricBeat** ships metrics about process/system/filesystem